Harneet Singh Legal Professional Corporation logo Harneet Singh Legal Professional Corporation

 Submit your details and our office can follow up with next-step guidance.

-Landlord and Tenant Board support in Muskoka built around practical next steps
+Landlord and Tenant Board guidance in Muskoka with a central ontario perspective

 If you are a landlord or a tenant, the services you encounter through the LTB generally fall into a few main areas: